bioinfo-pf-curie/myproms/README.md

 An email contact is displayed on myProMS startup page.
 The default is `myproms@curie.fr`.
 You recommand using a contact local to your institute instead.

 ## Data persistence
-Because Docker containers are created/deleted each time you start/shut down the myProMS Server, all data are stored outside these containers through mounted [volumes](https://docs.docker.com/storage/volumes/) to insure they are not lost when the server is shut down.
+Because Docker containers are created/deleted each time you start/shut down the myProMS Server, all data are stored outside these containers through mounted [volumes](https://docs.docker.com/storage/volumes/) to insure data persistence.
 * **MySQL database** data are stored in the directory `path/to/myproms/myproms_db`
 * **Flat file** data are stored in the directory `path/to/myproms/myproms_data`